Finley's Story

 Both Gemma and Keith have received counselling for their mental health after Finley was born, and though he is out of hospital, they are still adjusting to their lives as they are now.

 Despite his condition, Gemma and Keith try their best to normalise Finley’s life as much as possible and not let his disabilities hold them back.
 Due to his needs, Finley can’t be left with a babysitter, or family members who are not trained in his care.
-As a result, Gemma, and Keith struggle to get time together, but they take Finley out whenever they can and do all the activities other two-year-olds enjoy.
+As a result, Gemma and Keith struggle to get time together, but they take Finley out whenever they can and do all the activities other three-year-olds enjoy.

 ‘Just because he has a tracheostomy, it doesn’t mean he can’t go to soft play or a kids birthday party or things like that.
 We always try and integrate him as much as possible.’

-Rainbow Trust Family Support Worker, Laura, provides emotional support for Gemma, listening to her worries and anxieties, and spends time with Finley in the home to allow Gemma a chance to do some admin or just get herself a cup of tea.
+Laura provides emotional support for Gemma, listening to her worries and anxieties, and gives Gemma respite, spending time with Finley in the home to give Gemma a chance to do some admin or just get herself a cup of tea.

-‘Laura is just such a nice person.
-She goes out of her way to bring sensory toys that will help Finley in his development, and she’s started learning some sign-along so she can communicate with Finley.
+‘Laura goes out of her way to bring sensory toys that will help Finley in his development, and she has started learning some sign-along so she can communicate with Finley.
 She is so invested in the relationship, which is really nice.’

 Although Finley does not have siblings, Gemma has seen first-hand the importance of the sibling support offered by Rainbow Trust: